Arshdeep-Singh-Boparai/Efficient_similarity_Pruning_Algo/README.md

 # Folders

-1) important_filter_indexes: The important set of filters obtained using "Efficient_Similarity_Pruning.py", l1-norm based method and GM pruning method.
+1) important_filter_indexes for VGGish_Net and DCASE21_Net: The important set of filters obtained using "Efficient_Similarity_Pruning.py", l1-norm based method and GM pruning method..

 # Links